pbonnaud/build_library/src/README.txt

+ 0.08    * Cleaning up the main code by removing commented commands

  0.07    * Modify the program to generate a frc file containing the data from the   X
            gaff force field
-         * Modification of the way to read and to localize the directory where to send the library files
+         * Modification of the way to read and to localize the directory where to   X send the library files

  0.06    * Modify the program for readjusting charges of the library molecule       X
          * Correct a bug in the reading of charges in the prmtop file from amber